hackerbirds/x-wing-rust/README.md

 use x_wing::XWing;
 use rand::rngs::OsRng;

-// In this example, Alice is the "client" and Bob is the server. let csprng = OsRng;
+// In this example, Alice is the "client" and Bob is the "server". let csprng = OsRng;
 let (secret_key_bob, pub_key_bob) = XWing::derive_key_pair(csprng);